msherazy/tenderd-ui/README.md

 # Tenderd Fleet Management Dashboard

-Cashew Client is a web application built with React + TypeScript + Vite, designed to provide a seamless user experience for managing personal information and documents.
-The application is hosted on DigitalOcean and the source code is available on GitHub.
+A comprehensive fleet management web application built with React + TypeScript + Vite, designed for tracking and managing vehicles, maintenance schedules, and fleet status.

-## Repository

-The source code for this project is available on GitHub.
-You can find it [here](https://github.com/msherazy/cashew-client.git).

 ## Features

-- User authentication and registration
+- Vehicle inventory management and tracking
-- Upload and display of Emirates ID front and back images
-- OCR for extracting text from images [Emirates IDs]
-- Emirates IDs validation based on a custom score implementation
-- Review personal information before submission
+- Detailed vehicle information display
-- Success page to confirm successful submission
+- Vehicle status monitoring with visual indicators
+- Maintenance scheduling and history tracking
-- Error handling and notifications
+- Sortable and filterable vehicle lists
-- User existence check before registration based on Phone Number and email
-- Responsive design for various screen sizes
+- Responsive design for desktop and mobile use
+- User-friendly interface with modern UI components

 ## Technologies Used

-- **React**: A JavaScript library for building user interfaces
+- **React 19**: Latest version of the React library for building user interfaces
-- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript
+- **TypeScript**: Type safety for more reliable code
-- **Vite**: A build tool that provides a faster and leaner development experience for modern web projects
+- **Vite**: Modern build tool for faster development experience
-- **Yarn**: A package manager that doubles down as a project manager
-- **DigitalOcean**: Cloud infrastructure provider for hosting the application [Free tier]
+- **TanStack Router**: Typesafe routing for React applications
+- **TailwindCSS**: Utility-first CSS framework for rapid UI development
+- **Axios**: Promise-based HTTP client for API requests
+- **Recharts**: Composable charting library for data visualization
+- **Jest**: Testing framework for unit and component tests
+- **Docker**: Containerization for consistent development and deployment

 ## Installation